mayetapia/Scientific-Production-UG/README.md

 # Scientific Production with Spar Ontology Network
-This is a repository with files and information generated during the research on the use of Spar Ontology Network for Scientific Production: Case study [University of Guayaquil](http://www.ug.edu.ec).
+This is a repository with files and information generated during the research on the use of Spar Ontology Network for Scientific Production: Case study [University of Guayaquil](http://www.ug.edu.ec) in 2017 year.
 ![spar-ug](https://user-images.githubusercontent.com/43136359/47797390-86829280-dd26-11e8-874f-42f4c4fa83b6.JPG)
 # Information
 [Introduction](#Introduction)